 Other early symptoms of oral cancer to watch for include:

 - swollen lymph nodes.

 - a cold that won?t go away.

 - thickening skin.

-Even if you doubt that a symptom is related to oral cancer, it wouldn’t hurt to bring up the issue with your dentist anyway just to rule it out and discover the root problem.
-For instance, “dry mouth” is a condition that is a side effect of many medications; however, it can cause split skin around the lips that may not heal well and sores in the mouth similar to cancer.
+Even if you doubt that a symptom is related to oral cancer, it wouldn?t hurt to bring up the issue with your dentist anyway just to rule it out and discover the root problem.
+For instance, ?dry mouth? is a condition that is a side effect of many medications; however, it can cause

 What happens if I discover oral cancer early on?